quinn-dougherty/paper-summaries-summer21/2-residual-learning-summary.md

 ## My questions
 > Identity shortcut connections add neither extra parameter nor computational complexity.
 1. is parameter complexity just number of parameters?
-By computational cmplexity do they mean space,Btime, or both?
+By computational cmplexity do they mean space, time, or both?
 2. Shortcut connections do not increase the number of FLOPs.
 How/why?